 Wait, you might say — if I delete all the cookies then my passwords won’t autofill anymore on my favorite websites!
 Yes, that’s true.
 But also, you don’t want to rely on your browser autofill capability to paste in any of your sensitive information because:

 - Someone might gain access to your Mac and thus to your email, banking info, work files, etc.

 - If you use various browsers on various devices, you’ll have different sets of autofill options in each of them.

 Having just one password is not a good solution.
 You need to have a strong, unique, and complex password for every new service you use.
 How do you memorize them all?
 Use Secrets.

 Secrets is an essential password manager that stores all confidential information in one safe place.
 Instead of using cookies to keep you signed into your accounts, this app will automatically fill your login information while keeping it protected.
 At the same time, Secrets offers a creative password generator, which easily comes up with unique and secure keys for all your accounts.

-That’s how using CleanMyMac X and Secrets can help you delete your browsing history and make sure all you passwords and other important information are safe at all times.
+That’s how using CleanMyMac X, AdLock, and Secrets can help you delete your browsing history and make sure all your passwords and other important information are safe at all times.
 All these apps are available through a productivity service, Setapp, which is free to try if you don't have the membership yet.

 Now that you know how to enable cookies on Mac (as well as disable them) and keep your information secure, you’ll be able to surf the web worry-free.